Chapter 64

 He acquires no common learning, but returns to that which people have passed by.

-Thus he aims at simple development in all things, and a
+Thus he aims at simple development in all things, and acts without design."

 - Translated by Walter Gorn Old, 1904, Chapter 64